johnmar1995/PrivacyFirewallTool/README.md

+🔐 Privacy Firewall Tool
-🔐 Privacy Firewall Tool is a lightweight, user-friendly GUI app that lets you enable or disable stealth mode on your Windows system with a single click.
+Privacy Firewall Tool is a lightweight, user-friendly GUI app that lets you enable or disable stealth mode on your Windows system with a single click.
 Stealth mode blocks incoming ICMP (ping) requests and disables file sharing and network discovery, helping make your device invisible on local networks — a simple privacy defense layer against common scanning tools like Nmap.

 ✨ Features
 ✅ One-Click Stealth Toggle